AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-configuration/customer-data-fields.md

 ## Next steps {#next-steps}

-After reading this article, you should have a better understanding of how you can configure, order, and group customer data fields in the Platform UI.
+After reading this article, you should have a better understanding of how you can allow your users to input information in the Experience Platform UI through customer data fields.
+You now also know how to select the right customer data field for your use case, and configure, order, and group customer data fields in the Platform UI.

 To learn more about the other destination components, see the following articles: